-Face-to-face- Courses where the instructor and the students are interacting at the same time, at the same physical location.
+Face-to-face: When the instructor and students are interacting at the same time, at the same physical location.

-Blended- Courses where you have a combination of face to face and online (NLC Anytime, Anywhere and/or NLC LIVE Online).
+Blended: Courses where you have a combination of face-to-face and online (NLC Anytime, Anywhere and/or NLC LIVE Online™).

 Paying it Forward – NLC Alumni becomes Dean